 Papaya is a favoured cash crop of the farmers in this district with Red Lady (Taiwanese papaya), Madhu Bindu, Pusa Delicious, Pusa Dwarf, Co-1 and hybrid varieties grown across the district.
 Around 250 tonnes of papaya is produced every year with farmers earning over 2 lakh rupees per hectare.

 This increase in income has resulted in many farmers shifting from wheat and rice cultivation to mixed farming with papaya.
 Gopalganj papaya is sold in the markets of Uttar Pradesh, West Bengal, Delhi, Mumbai and nearby Odisha.

 The papaya produced in this district tastes like honey and is sinfully sweet and melts in your mouth.
 As this papaya is grown with minimal use of fertilizer and pesticide, it is packed with nutrients, Vitamins and antioxidants.

-Farmers have been benefitting from the innovative schemes and subsidies provided by the government.
+Farmers have been benefitting from the innovative schemes and subsidies provided by the central government from 2014.
 One hopes that they will get the opportunity to export their high-quality papayas soon.

 Written by Lakshmi Subramanian

 * Photos are only symbolic (Taken from public domain/internet and any copyright infringement is unintentional and regrettable)